wikimedia/mediawiki-services-eventstreams/README.md

 `topicA`.
 Multiple streams can be requested, by providing the stream names in a comma separated list, e.g. `/v2/stream/edits,single-topic-stream`.
 As long as the `Last-Event-ID` header (see below) is not set, consumption will start from the latest position in each of these topics.

+If a stream is requested that does not have an explicit list of topics declared, then topics will be determinted either by prefixing it with each of the configured `stream_topic_prefixes`, or by just using the stream name itself as the topic.

+If you want to allow direct consumption of any Kafka topic, you can set `allow_any_stream: true`

 Requesting streams will return a never ending SSE stream to the client as SSE events.